dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 ## Roaming Architectures

-3GPP specifies two roaming models, namely the Local Break Out (LBO) and the Home Routed (HR) model.
+3GPP specifies two roaming models in {{TS.23.501-3GPP}}, namely the Local Break Out (LBO) and the Home Routed (HR) model.

 - Local Break Out Model: This model enables traffic to be offloaded locally in the visited network.